-- The sooner the better: All of us are busy these days.
+All of us are busy these days.
 Really busy.
 But that’s no excuse for not sending out a thank you.
-By procrastinating the acknowledgement, you are unintentionally indicating that the person’s efforts on your behalf, or that the job interview, were not that important.
+By procrastinating the acknowledgment, you are unintentionally indicating that the person’s efforts on your behalf, or that the job interview, were not that important.
 To ensure that doesn’t happen, the sooner you can send that thank you, the better.

-- The little differences: If you are sending a written thank you, make sure it is free from typographical errors, grammar mistakes, punctuation issues, or any other embarrassing and preventable problems.
-Again, remember that your note is a form of professional communication which can reflect positively, or negatively, on your workplace abilities.
+If you are sending a written thank you, make sure it is free from typographical errors, grammar mistakes, punctuation issues, or any other embarrassing and preventable problems.
+Again, remember that your note is a form of professional communication that can reflect positively, or negatively, on your workplace abilities.
 Review it several times before sending anything, read it aloud, or have someone else review it.